 A common complaint with water-based finishes is that they raise the grain – which shouldn't be surprising given that there is water in the finish.
 While you could moisten the wood surface to raise the grain and then sand away nibs before applying the finish, it's quicker to use the first coat of the finish as a sealer.
 It's unlikely that anyone's shop is so dust free as to preclude denibbing between applications of finish anyway.
 I use P320 or P400 paper between coats.

 Water-based finishes are more finicky when it comes to temperature and humidity.
-They like to be applied when the temperature is between 70 and 80-degrees, and the humidity is no more than 70-degrees.
+They like to be applied when the temperature is between 70 and 80-degrees, and the humidity is no more than 70%.
 If your shop is too cool, turn up the heat.
 You can even warm up the finish by putting the can in a bucket of warm water.
-If your shop is too warm or too humid, add a dry-time extender or distilled water to thin the finish.
+If your shop is too warm or too dry, add a dry-time extender or distilled water to thin the finish.
 You'll find this also helps when finishing a large project.
 Make certain you use an extender specifically designed to work with water-based finishes.
 The only one I've used is General Finishes Enduro Extender.

 The characteristics that make water-based finishes exceptionally clear, which is often desirable on light coloured woods, is not so attractive on darker woods, which can tend to look drab.
 To enhance the grain you can stain or dye the wood before applying the finish, or add a dye directly to the finish.